hankhero/building-ai-slug/README.md

 Copy the template, paste it to your GitHub README and edit! -->

 # Building-ai-slug
-Building AI course excercise, slug detector.
+Building AI course exercise, slug detector.

 Final project for the Building AI course